sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/labsetup.md

       b.
 Find the route table associated with your public subnet: On-Prem-Subnet
       c.
 Edit the route table and add a route with destination 0.0.0.0/0 and target as the On-Prem-IGW ,the Internet Gateway you created.

-   7. Create or Use an Existing Key Pair:

-      If you don't have an existing EC2 key pair, you can create one.
-You will need this key pair to SSH into your EC2 instance.
-You can manage key        pairs in the "Key Pairs" section of the EC2 Dashboard.
+#### Security Groups:

-   5. Create Security Groups:
+To Create Security Groups:

    a.
 Go to the EC2 Dashboard.
    b.
 In the left navigation pane, under "Network & Security," click on "Security Groups."
    c.
 Click the "Create Security Group" button.
    d.
-Create the first security group for your EC2 instance, which we'll call "WebServerSG."
+Create the first security group for your EC2 instance, which we'll call "FileGatewayAccess."
 This security group will control inbound                traffic to your instance.
 Configure the following rules:

       Inbound Rules:
-SSH (Secure Shell): Allow inbound traffic on port 22 (for SSH access) from your IP or IP range.
+       This security group is configured to allow traffic through ports 80 (HTTP), 443 (HTTPS), 53 (DNS), 123 (NTP), and 2049 (NFS).
+These ports            enable the activation of the File Gateway appliance.
+They also enable connectivity from the Linux server to the NFS share that you will              create on the File Gateway.

+      Outbound Rules:
-HTTP: Allow inbound traffic on port 80 (for web traffic) from anywhere.
+      All traffic: Allow all outbound traffic to anywhere.
-HTTPS: Allow inbound traffic on port 443 (for secure web traffic) from anywhere.

    e.
-Create the second security group, which we'll call "DatabaseSG."
-This security group will control outbound traffic from your EC2 instance.
-Configure the following rule:
+Create the second security group, which we'll call "OnPremSshAccess."

+      Inbound Rules:
+      This security group This security group is configured to allow Secure Shell (SSH) connections on port 22.

       Outbound Rules:
       All traffic: Allow all outbound traffic to anywhere.

-7. Launch an EC2 Instance:
+#### Launch an EC2 Instance:

    a.
 Go to the EC2 Dashboard.
    b.
 Click the "Launch Instances" button.
    c.
 Choose an Amazon Machine Image (AMI) for your Linux instance.
    d.
-Select an instance type.
+Instance Name : "On-Prem Linux Server"  Select an instance type: .
    e.
-Configure the instance details.
-In the "Subnet" section, select the public subnet you created.
+Configure the instance details.VPC : On-Prem-VPC and Subnet: On-Prem-Subnet, the public subnet you created.
    f.
-Configure the instance details, including security groups, IAM roles, and user data if needed.
+Configure the instance details, including security groups.

    g.
+Create or Use an Existing Key Pair:

+      If you don't have an existing EC2 key pair, you can create one.
+You will need this key pair to SSH into your EC2 instance.
+You can manage key        pairs in the "Key Pairs" section of the EC2 Dashboard.

-On the "Review" page, review your settings, and then click "Launch."
+   h.
+On the "Review" page, review your settings, and then click "Launch.

 ### These are the prerequisites that you should have in place before proceeding with the lab.